Botulinum Type A (Botox®) is still the most popular non surgical anti ageing treatment for lines and wrinkles worldwide.

 Botox is a prescription only medicine, and should be given only by a qualified Doctor or Nurse who is experienced in this technique, so check for qualifications.

-Dr Anthony O'Neill and Jenny O'Neill RGN are advanced injectors with 20 + years of clinical experience in this field, and are called upon to train other aesthetic medical and nursing practitioners.
-We use Botox® or Bocouture® in our clinic.
+- Dr Anthony O'Neill and Jenny O'Neill RGN are advanced injectors with 20 + years of clinical experience in this field, and are called upon to train other aesthetic medical and nursing practitioners.

 How long does Botox® last, and how quickly does it start to take effect?